A New Approximation Technique for Resource-Allocation Problems: Random Matchings with Linear Constraints, and GAP with Capacity Constraints

 Finally we have the following lemma.

 \begin{lemma} Algorithm \textbf{Sched-Cap} can be derandomized to create a schedule of cost at most $C$. \end{lemma}

-\begin{proof} Let $X_{i,j}^{h}$ denote the value of $x_{i,j}$ at iteration $h$.
+\begin{proof} (Sketch) Let $X_{i,j}^{h}$ denote the value of $x_{i,j}$ at iteration $h$.
 We know for all $i,j,h$, $E[X^{h}_{i,j}]=x^{*}_{i,j}$, where $x^{*}_{i,j}$ is solution of \textbf{LP-Cap}.
 Therefore, at the end, we have that the total expected cost incurred is $C$.
-The procedure can be derandomized directly by the method of conditional expectation, giving an $1$-approximation to cost. \end{proof}
+The procedure can be derandomized directly by the method of conditional expectations, giving an $1$-approximation to the cost. \end{proof}